getodk/docs/docs/central-projects.rst

    .. image:: /img/central-projects/settings.png

 From here, you will be able to edit the Project name and description.
 Markdown is supported in the description field, so you can insert formatted text, headings, tables, images, and links.
-All members of a Project see the same description on the overview page, so it's a great place to put instructions, notices, and links to useful resources related to the Project.
+All members of a Project see the same description on the project page, so it's a great place to put instructions, notices, and links to useful resources related to the Project.

 You will also see a section for Archiving a Project, which is described in more detail :ref:`below <central-project-archive>`.
 You can also enable :ref:`Project Managed Encryption <central-encryption-managed>`.